The Living Nativity Festival of the Moravians

 At Christmastime, Moravians celebrate in several ways, but one of these is the putz -- That may sound like a Yiddish insult, but it is a Czech name for the creche or Nativity scene.
 The interesting thing about this putz is that it can be any size and many are small, as we see on desktops, tabletops, and under Christmas Trees.
 However, they are also traditionally the size of an entire room.
 One finding that stunned me is that the putz can be the size of a whole barn.

-In Delaware County, Ohio, a putz in 2007 and thereafter has been the size of a barn.
+In Delaware County, Ohio, we have an annual living nativity presented by the Moravian church.
 In the video further below, you can see the Christmas Eve Service of 2007, commemorating the night of the birth of Christ in a barn probably much larger than the stable Joseph was permitted to use for his family that night.

-The Christmas Eve ceremony for the Moravian church in Columbus OH at Promise Church occurred in The Ohio Bicentennial Barn in Delaware County.
-The barn itself is over 100 years old and its farm over 200.
-As a special project, people painted it to commemorate Ohio's Bicentennial of Statehood.
+The Christmas Eve ceremony for the Moravian church in Columbus, Ohio at The Promise Church occurred in The Ohio Bicentennial Barn in Delaware County.
+The barn itself is over 100 years old and its farm is over 200 years old.
+As a special project, people painted it to commemorate Ohio's Bicentennial of Statehood (1803 - 2003).

-In 1772, Moravian missionaries built Schoenbrunn ("Beautiful Spring"), Ohio as the first village in the territory that became the state.
-Delaware Nation tribes-people who had become Christians by their own choice lived there.
+In 1772, Moravian missionaries built the town of Schoenbrunn ("Beautiful Spring"), Ohio as the first village in the territory that became the state in 1803.
+Delaware Nation People who had become Christians by their own choice lived there along with settlers.

 Which Nativity Scene Is Yours?